eReuse/workbench/README.md

 - Provides signed documents for deletion of data, tests of operation, hardware information and serial numbers for traceability.

-- Only a few minutes required to register and select devices wich reach user defined requirements (e.g. hard drive witouth faulty sectors, at least one NIC...).
+- Only a few minutes required to register and select devices which reach user defined requirements (e.g. hard drive witouth faulty sectors, at least one NIC...).

 ## Requirements